 Please study this booklet carefully.
 You are about to make important choices about your study pathway.
-Commitment to the courses you elect to study over the next two years will be an important factor in your success and enjoyment of the exciting opportunities and challenges in learning ahead.
+Commitment to the courses you elect to study will be an important factor in your success and enjoyment of the exciting opportunities and challenges in learning ahead.